bloominstituteoftechnology/ios-journal-coredata/README.md

     - Then make a second loop through your dictionary's `values` property.
 This should create an entry for each of the values in that dictionary using the `Entry` initializer that takes in an `EntryRepresentation` and an `NSManagedObjectContext`
     - Under both loops, call `saveToPersistentStore()` to persist the changes and effectively synchronize the data in the device's persistent store with the data on the server.
 Since you are using an `NSFetchedResultsController`, as soon as you save the managed object context, the fetched results controller will observe those changes and automatically update the table view with the updated entries.

 3. Create a function called `fetchEntriesFromServer`.
-It should have a completion closure that returns an optional error and its default value should be an empty closure.
+It should have a completion closure that looks like the other closures you've used in this class and its default value should be an empty closure.
 This method should:
     - Take the `baseURL` and add the "json" extension to it.
     - Perform a GET `URLSessionDataTask` with the url you just set up.
     - In the completion of the data task, check for errors